arpansahu/common_readme/AWS Deployment/nginx.md

          --home /var/lib/acme-dns \
          acme-dns
         ```
-      * Update default acme-dns config compare with IP from the AWS console.
-CAn't bind to the public address need to use private one.
+      * Update default acme-dns config compared with IP from the AWS console.
+Can't bind to the public address need to use private one.
         ```
         ip addr